 In 2002 upon returning to the U.S., I was introduced by another PT to Vipassana meditation.
 I had meditated a little before but decided to jump in and see what this was about.
 This was no 30 or 60 minute meditation training.
 Vipassana requires you to sit for 10 days at 8-10 hours a day with no talking.
 I called it a mental marathon.
 It was not easy by any measure but I did it and learned a lot about my inner state.
 I went on to do three more 10-day silent retreats and multiple 3-day and 1-day practices as well.
 Out of Vipassana, I became interested in other types of meditation.
 When I was on the island of Bali, I practiced for 3 days a form of shaking meditation which was done in standing and was unique to the teacher who started it.
 I also completed a MBSR (Mindfulness-Based Stress Reduction) course with Jon Kabat-Zinn, as well some other meditation retreats with meditation teacher Adyashanti and writer Eckhart Tolle.
-I found all forms of meditation helped to cultivate an inner awareness, which ultimately shaped my current approach to treating chronic pain and other chronic health ailments.
+I found all forms of meditation helped to cultivate an inner awareness, which ultimately shapes my current approach to treating chronic pain and other chronic health ailments.
 You don’t need to meditate, you just need to learn how to build and shift your awareness.